Poles in the United Kingdom: Employment and social activities

 In London and various other major cities, Poles are employed across virtually all sectors from care work, construction, hospitality sector to education, NHS, banking and financial services.
 There is a significant group of people involved in the arts, in writing, journalism and photography.
 In rural areas of low-population density, such as East Anglia and the East Midlands; Polish workers tend to be employed in agriculture and light industry.

-The Polish Social and Cultural Association in Hammersmith which houses a number of organisations, an exhibition space, a theatre and several restaurants, is a popular venue.
+The Polish Social and Cultural Centre in Hammersmith which houses a number of organisations, an exhibition space, a theatre and several restaurants, is a popular venue.
 The Federation of Poles in Great Britain (ZPWB) which was set up to promote the interests of Poles in Great Britain acts as an umbrella for more than seventy organisations throughout the UK.
 Both these institutions also aim to promote awareness of Polish history and culture among British people.

 Since Poland's accession to the European Union in 2004, Polish delicatessens, with regular deliveries of fresh produce from Poland, are an increasingly familiar feature along British streets and foodstuffs from Poland are supplied to most of the supermarket chains.
 New publications in Polish have joined the pre-existing titles, including several free magazines carrying news and features and filled with advertising are booming.
 A local newspaper in Blackpool is one of a handful of British newspapers to have its own online edition in Polish called Witryna Polska.